 Most Common Injuries Caused by Waco Car Accidents

-Below are the most common types of injuries that victims file claims for after a car accident:
+Below are the most common types of injuries that victims file personal injury claims for after a car accident:

-- Whiplash: A common form of soft tissue damage that occurs when a person’s neck is ‘whipped’ violently back and forth.
+- Whiplash: This injury is a common form of soft tissue damage that occurs when a person’s neck is ‘whipped’ violently back and forth.
 It is one of the most common car accident injuries.
 Soft tissue injuries can be excruciating, and they can take a considerable amount of time to heal.